What to Know About Tuition & Fees

 Get a full knowledge of the fees and tuition related to Berkeley College - New York in order to prepare yourself effectively for the next 4-6 years.
 Look at the stats following to understand how Berkeley College - New York's cost compares to other colleges and universities and if you should arrange for tuition increases.

-How Does Berkeley College - New York Prices Compare to Other Schools?
+How Does Berkeley College - New York Measure Up To Other Schools?

 |Nationwide||Middle Atlantic||New York|

 How Much Will Tuition & Fees Be for Berkeley College - New York?

 In the 2016 - 2017 school year, regular students at Berkeley College - New York were charged $24,602, prior to modifications for financial need.
 From this total, the cost of tuition was $23,002.
 The remaining $1,600 represents additional fees.